Cinnamon Streusel Apple Bread

 Freezing tips

 Like most quick bread recipes, this apple bread freezes beautifully.
 To freeze, let the bread cool completely.
 Slice the loaf and then wrap individual slices tightly in plastic wrap.
 Place the individually wrapped slices into a large freezer-safe ziplock bag, remove any air, and store in the freezer.
-Bread will keep well in the freezer for up to two months.
+It will keep well in the freezer for up to two months.

 More apple recipes